smartdevicelink/sdl_evolution/proposals/NNNN-SDL-behavior-in-case of-Low-Voltage_mqueue.md

 In case SDL receives "LOW_VOLTAGE" message via message queue, SDL must stop any read/write activities until SDL receives a "WAKE_UP" message via the message queue.

 During LOW_VOLTAGE state the following behavior is proposed:
-* SDL drops off all the requests from mobile applications withough providing any kind of response
+* SDL ignores all the requests from mobile applications without providing any kind of response
 * SDL ignores all responses and messages from HMI except messages for "WAKE_UP" or "IGNITION_OFF"
 * SDL stops audio/video streaming services
 * All transports are unavailable for SDL